2025. July 3., Thursday

 2007/2008

-Click here to find out how tuition fees are calculated
+Click here to find out how tuition fees are calculated.

-Tuition fees can only be paid via money transfer.
 Both international and intranational money transfers can take a lot of time to go through.

 To make sure that your fees arrive in time, pay 3 to 4 weeks prior to the arrival deadline.